apena-ba/stockholm/README.md

 # Stockholm
-Ransomware project from 42 School
+Ransomware project from 42 Cybersecurity-Bootcamp

 ## Description
 The goal of this project is coding a ransomware program in Python.